EvidentSecurity/esp-sdk-ruby/docs/CustomComplianceDomainsApi.md

 api_instance = ESP::CustomComplianceDomainsApi.new

+custom_compliance_standard_id = 56 # Integer | The ID of the Custom Compliance Standard this custom domain belongs to

 identifier = "identifier_example" # String | The identifier of this custom domain

-custom_compliance_standard_id = 56 # Integer | The ID of the Custom Compliance Standard this custom domain belongs to

 name = "name_example" # String | Name

 opts = {
-  position: 56, # Integer | The position of this custom domain within the custom standard
-  include: "include_example" # String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_controls See Including Objects for more information.
+  include: "include_example", # String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_controls See Including Objects for more information.
-}
+  position: 56 # Integer | The position of this custom domain within the custom standard }

 begin
   #Create a(n) Custom Compliance Domain
-  result = api_instance.create(identifier, custom_compliance_standard_id, name, opts)
+  result = api_instance.create(custom_compliance_standard_id, identifier, name, opts)
   p result
 rescue ESP::ApiError => e
   puts "Exception when calling CustomComplianceDomainsApi->create: #{e}"